-On 12 March 2019, the electricity utilities and ENRESA sign the "Protocol between ENRESA and the owners of the Spanish nuclear power plants, based on the 2025-2035 time horizon, for the orderly closure foreseen in the integrated National Energy and Climate Plan, PNIEC"

-In this document, a plant shutdown schedule is defined, in accordance with the dates of the PNIEC, between 2027 and 2035.
-On the basis of these new shutdown dates, ENRESA updates the Economic and Financial Study for the Ministry.
-This update implies a variation in the volumes of LILW and LILW and spent fuel management.
-On the basis of the new calculations, ENRESA proposes a new value for the fee payable by the nuclear power plants.
-The fee currently set according to RD 589/2024 jun 25th is 10.36 €/MWh, approximately 30% higher than the previous one.
+On March 12, 2019, the electricity companies and ENRESA signed the "Protocol between Enresa and the owners of the Spanish nuclear power plants, based on the 2025-2035 time horizon, of orderly closure defined in the integrated national energy and climate plan".
+In said document, a plant cessation schedule is defined, according to the PNIEC dates, between the year 2027 and 2035.
+Based on these new cessation dates, Enresa updates the Financial Economic Study to the Ministry.
+This update implies a variation of the volumes of waste management RBBA and RBMA, and of spent fuel.
+Based on the new calculations, Enresa proposes an increase in the rate to be paid by the nuclear operators.
+This increase is set at RD750 / 2019, which represents a new tax for nuclear power plants at € 7.98 / MWh, approximately 20% higher than the old one.

-ENRESA previsions are that during the future dismantling of the Spanish nuclear power plants, with closure dates according to the Protocol, 121.700 m3 of very low, low and intermediate activity, additional to the 12.700 m3 already generated in the dismantling of Vandellós I and Jose Cabrera Nuclear Power Plants, and that are being stored in El Cabril facilities (Cordoba).
-Additionally 21.786 spent fuel rods must be managed.
+ENRESA previsions are that during the future dismantling of the Spanish nuclear power plants, with closure dates according to the Protocol, 125.400 m3 of very low, low and intermediate activity, additional to the 7.862 m3 already generated in the dismantling of Vandellós I and Jose Cabrera Nuclear Power Plants, and that are being stored in El Cabril facilities (Cordoba).
+Additionally 21.936 spent fuel rods must be managed.
+This high activity waste will be stored in dry storage casks, initially in individual temporal stores within the nuclear plants sites (ATI) and after in a centralized temporal store that ENRESA plans to build and operate in 2028, according to the draft of the 7°PGRR.